Shivanikanodia/Credit-Card-Fraud-Detection-System/README.md

 Only the enriched dataset and corresponding pipeline are used in production.

-Multiple Models were evaluated: Logisitc Regression, Random Forest, Gradient Boosting Decision trees and Xgboost.
+Multiple Models were evaluated: Logisitc Regression, Random Forest, Gradient Boosting, Decision trees and Xgboost.

 Xgboost was selected as the base model due to its interpretability and ability to deal with complex features.
 Built a Scikit-learn pipeline that encapsulated, ColumnTransformer for scaling and preprocessing.

 - Threshold Strategy:
 The fraud classification threshold is set to 0.7 instead of the default 0.5 to prioritize high recall while maintaining acceptable precision for manual review capacity.

 <img width="427" height="180" alt="Screenshot 2025-12-24 at 16 00 08" src="https://github.com/user-attachments/assets/a8f7b0b8-f088-4fbe-8af4-0dc730037c37" />